pdxparrot/ggj2020/SETUP.md

 # Pre-Setup

-* Copy Engine Assets/Scripts/Core/ contents
+* Copy Engine Assets/Scripts/Core/Editor/Window/, Assets/Scripts/Core/Editor/Project/, Assets/Scripts/Core/Editor/Util.cs, and Assets/Scripts/Core/Editor/ScriptingDefineSymbols.cs
+  * TODO: simplify this
   * Remove .meta files
 * Copy Engine Assets/Editor contents
   * Remove .meta files
+* Open and close the project once for the build process to setup
+  * TODO: this shouldn't be necessary...
 * Open the new Unity Project and the project should automatically initialize
   * Say No to enabling the new Input System backend (initializing will set this up instead)
+* Copy the rest of the Assets/Scripts/Core contents
+  * Remove .meta files
 * Create ASMDEFs
   * Assets/Scripts/Core/com.pdxpartyparrot.Core.asmdef
-    * References: Unity.InputSystem, com.unity.cinemachine, com.unity.multiplayer-hlapi.Runtime, Unity.Postprocessing.Runtime, Unity.TextMeshPro, Kino.Postprocessing
+    * References: Unity.InputSystem, com.unity.cinemachine, Unity.Postprocessing.Runtime, Unity.TextMeshPro TODO: , Kino.Postprocessing (whenever we can bring that back)
-      * Create and a reference to a spine-unity ASMDEF if necessary
+    * Reference com.unity.multiplayer-hlapi.Runtime if using networking
-  * Assets/Scripts/Core/Editor/com.pdxpartyparrot.Core.Editor
+  * Assets/Scripts/Core/Editor/com.pdxpartyparrot.Core.Editor.asmdef
     * Editor platform only
     * References: com.pdxpartyparrot.Core.asmdef, Unity.TextMeshPro
 * Clean up TODOs as necessary
 * Remove any FormerlySerializedAs attributes
-* Project might need to be reloaded once to initialize the first time

 # Project Setup

 * Graphics Settings
   * Set the Render Pipeline Asset if desired (https://github.com/Unity-Technologies/ScriptableRenderPipeline)
     * This will require creating the asset first, which itself may be configured as desired
-* Player Settings
-  * Set any desired Splash Images/Logos
-  * Color Space: Linear (or Gamma if targeting old mobile/console platforms)
-    * Fix up any Grahics API issues that this might cause (generally this means disabling Auto Graphics APIs on certain platforms)
-  * Enable Static and Dynamic Batching

-TODO: start here
+* Input System Package
+  * Create the Input System Settings asset if not already done
+    * Process events in Fixed Update
 * Tags and Layers
-  * Add a PostProcessing layer if it doesn't already exist
+  * Add the following layers if they don't exist:
+    * PostProcessing
-  * Add a NoPhysics layer
+    * NoPhysics
-  * Add a Vfx layer
+    * Vfx
-  * Add a Viewer layer
+    * Viewer
-  * Add a Player layer
+    * Player
-  * Add an NPC layer
+    * NPC
-  * Add a World layer
+    * World
-  * Add a Weather layer
+    * Weather
 * Physics Settings
   * Only enable the minimum necessary collisions
     * **TODO:** water?
     * Vfx -> Vfx
     * Viewer -> Weather, World
-    * Player -> Weather, World, NPC
+    * Player -> Weather, World, NPC (and Player if that's the desired behavior)
-    * NPC -> Weather, World
+    * NPC -> Weather, World (and NPC if that's the desired behavior)
     * World -> Weather
 * Physics 2D Settings
   * Only enable the minimum necessary collisions
     * **TODO:** water?
     * Vfx -> Vfx
     * Viewer -> Weather, World
-    * Player -> Weather, World, NPC
+    * Player -> Weather, World, NPC (and Player if that's the desired behavior)
-    * NPC -> Weather, World
+    * NPC -> Weather, World (and NPC if that's the desired behavior)
     * World -> Weather
+* Player Settings
+  * Set any desired Splash Images/Logos
+  * Color Space: Linear (or Gamma if targeting old mobile/console platforms)
+    * Fix up any Grahics API issues that this might cause (generally this means disabling Auto Graphics APIs on certain platforms)
+  * Enable Static and Dynamic Batching if they aren't already
+  * Verify that the Bundle Identifer is set correctly
 * TextMesh Pro
   * Import TMP Essentials if not already done
   * Optionally import TMP Examples & Extras if desired

-TODO: done here

-* Create Input System Settings
-  * Project Settings -> Input System Package -> Create settings asset
-* Import TextMesh Pro Essentials
-  * Project Settings -> TextMesh Pro -> Import TMP Essentials

 # Packages

 * Add release packages
   * Asset Bundle Browser
-  * Core RP Library
 * Add preview packages
-  * Android Logcat
+  * Android Logcat (optional)
   * HD/Lightweight Render Pipeline (optional - whichever best fits the project)
   * Burst/Entities (if using ECS)